icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 # Saving and sharing your Open Brush sketches

-When you are finished with your 3D creation, you can save your Open Brush sketch to your computer, or share it to [Icosa](https://beta.icosa.gallery/) or [Sketchfab](https://sketchfab.com).
-You can also take snapshot, GIFs or videos of your art to send to friends or post online.
+When you are finished with your 3D creation, you can save the sketch on your device or publish it to [Icosa Gallery](https://icosa.gallery/), [Sketchfab](https://sketchfab.com) or [Viverse](https://www.viverse.com/).
+You can also capture snapshots, GIFs and videos to share elsewhere.

 ### **Saving a sketch**